Secret Service director Kimberly Cheatle addresses controversies, challenges facing the agency

 Recruitment and retention are other challenges.
 The Secret Service's departure rate was 48% last year due in part to the job's high demands.

-The need for that workforce will be pivotal in the 2024 campaign season, which will feature former President Trump, who already has lifetime protection.
+The need for a full workforce will be pivotal in the 2024 campaign season, which will feature former President Trump, who already has lifetime protection.

-In an effort to diversify the workforce, Cheatle aims to have 30% female recruits by 2030.
+In an effort to diversify the agency, Cheatle aims to have 30% female recruits by 2030.
 Part of that effort has included allowing YouTube influencer Michelle Khare to train with agents.

 "I'm very conscious as I sit in this chair now, of making sure that we need to attract diverse candidates and ensure that we are developing and giving opportunities to everybody in our workforce, and particularly women," Cheatle said.